kb-dk/solr-and-snippets/corpus_analysis/README.md

     588 og
 ```

-As you can see (of you can read Danish) this corroborates the
+As you can see (if you can read Danish) this corroborates the
-established observation that most frequent words in a corpus hardly
+established observation that the most frequent words in a corpus hardly
 ever describes the subject matter of the texts (these words are
 conjunctions, pronouns and prepositions and the like).